swiftmailer/swiftmailer/doc/installing.rst

 Installing from PEAR
 --------------------

-If you want to install Swiftmailer globally on your machine, the easiest installation method is using the PEAR channel.
+If you want to install Swift Mailer globally on your machine, the easiest installation method is using the PEAR channel.

-To install the Swiftmailer PEAR package:
+To install the Swift Mailer PEAR package:

 * Run the command ``pear channel-discover pear.swiftmailer.org``.